 O.J.
-Simpson Parole Hearing Could Lead To His Prison Release
+Simpson Parole Hearing Could Lead To His Release From Prison

 He spoke via video conference from prison, while the parole board met in Carson City more than 100 miles away.
 That same procedure will be followed Thursday.

 In making parole decisions, the state of Nevada uses a scoring system to evaluate the risk a prisoner might pose to the community.
-The categories include an inmate's behavior in prison, as well as his/her age.
+The categories include an inmate's behavior in prison, as well as age.

 "He deserves parole.
 It's as simple as that," says Yale Galanter, one of Simpson's defense attorneys in the armed robbery case.